-26 See, e.g., General Leaseways v.
+&lt;sup>26 See, e.g., General Leaseways v.
 National Truck Leasing Ass'n, 744 F.2d 588, 595-96 (7th Cir.
-1984) (preliminary injunction); Brief for the United States as Amicus Curiae in Support of Affirmance, NCAA at 9-12.
-In reference to the guick-look rule of reason, "[s]easoned antitrust lawyers recognize that the threshold facial examination is not that novel and is entirely consistent with older landmark cases.
+1984) (preliming injunction); Brief for the United States as Amicus Curiae in Support of Affirmance, NCAA at 9-12.
+In refere to the quick-look rule of reason, "[s]easoned antitrust lawyers recognize that the threshold facial examination not that novel and is entirely consistent with older landmark cases.
 United States v.
-Addyston Pipe and Steel Co. evidences the historical foundation underlying the quick look method."
+Addyston Pipe and Steel evidences the historical foundation underlying the quick look method."
 Brunet, supra note 24, at 22.
-Even if a full-blown rule of reason analysis were the appropriate mode of analysis for an agreement encompassing concerted adherence to ASIM's RVG, the apparently anticompetitive purposes and potential effects discussed above, and the likelihood that ASIM members and other physicians collectively using the RVG could exercise market power as discussed below, would very likely make out a prima facie case, once established in an evidentiary record.
-ASIM would then, as in a truncated rule of reason analysis, have to proffer evidence showing procompetitive effects of greater or at least equivalent weight.
+Even full-blown rule of reason analysis were the appropriate mode of analysis for an agreement encompassing conce adherence to ASIM's RVG, the apparently anticompetitive purposes and potential effects discussed above, and likelihood that ASIM members and other physicians collectively using the RVG could exercise market pow discussed below, would very likely make out a prima facie case, once established in an evidentiary record.
+A would then, as in a truncated rule of reason analysis, have to proffer evidence showing procompetitive effegreater or at least equivalent weight.